brunopiato/InStyleNPS/README.md

 ![Kdeplots das notas](./img/kdeplots.png)

-For example, the score for in store wi-fi service are more widespread among satisfied customers than among unsatisfied.
+For example, the scores for in store wi-fi service are more widespread among satisfied customers than among unsatisfied.
 This can lead us to think that this was not a determinant feature to define which a person is or is not satisfied with the store.

 Other features such as open/close time and store location did not differ substantially between satisfied and unsatisfied customers, leading us to think that they are not important features to determine a customer's satisfaction.